ai-space-s/wm-gemma-vision/README.md

 4. Connect an 8BitDo controller in **Keyboard Mode**, then open the 8BitDo Ultimate Software app and map your buttons as shown below:

    ![Controller Setup Instructions](assets/controller_setup.png)

+5. Go into settings in the app to learn more about what each button on the controller does
+6. It is recommended to switch off VoiceOver/TalkBack when using the controller

 ## Development